vitorgalvao/tape/README.md

 * `exclude`: Array.
 By default, Tape backs up settings for every software it knows how, except the ones on this list.
 * `include`: Array.
 If set, *only* these will be backed up and the `exclude` list will be ignored.

 To see what is included or excluded from backups, run `tape list`.
-To add to to `include` or `exclude`, use the app token: the [name of the file](https://github.com/vitorgalvao/tape/tree/main/Definitions) without extension.
+To add to `include` or `exclude`, use the app token: the [name of the file](https://github.com/vitorgalvao/tape/tree/main/Definitions) without extension.

 By default, Tape will backup its own configuration with the others.